 He was like our cool uncle.
 You are like our mom.

 In the spring of 2013, I was interviewing for the opportunity to become the permanent dean of students.
-A couple weeks before the interview, a student had tweeted on the anonymous “Confessions” account that he/she was experiencing suicidal thoughts and didn’t know what to do.
+A couple weeks before the interview, a student had tweeted on the anonymous “Confessions” account that they were experiencing suicidal thoughts and didn't know what to do.
 I responded to the account hoping to talk to the account holder and find out who the student was.
-I wasn’t able to, but my response and advocacy for mental health and supporting fellow students on twitter became a beacon for our students.
-Within the week, I had 5-10 students reach out to me either directly by coming by the office, or indirectly through twitter or email seeking help.
-I was asked about this during the student open forum at my interview, and I had mentioned that I was surprised at the reaction I had received.
-One of the male students said in response, “Dean Lombardi was like the cool uncle, but you’re like our mom.
-I’m not surprised that more students come to you for that kind of help.”
-He wasn’t surprised.
+I wasn't able to, but my response and advocacy for mental health and supporting fellow students on twitter became a beacon for our students.
+Within the week, I had five to ten students reach out to me either directly by coming by the office, or indirectly through twitter or email seeking help.
+I was asked about this during the student forum at my interview, and I had mentioned that I was surprised at the reaction I had received.
+One of the male students said in response, “Dean Lombardi was like the cool uncle, but you're like our mom.
+I'm not surprised that more students come to you for that kind of help.”
+He wasn't surprised.
 I was.

 Personality vs. Gender.

 Last time I took the Myers-Briggs personality inventory, I was an INTJ and I believe that still reflects my core.
 My StrengthsFinder top five are achiever, adaptability, responsibility, learner, and self-assurance.
 None of my top-five are in the relational, empathy areas.
-If you are familiar with True Colors, I am an orange – an adventurer/risk-taker.
+If you are familiar with True Colors, I am an orange - an adventurer/risk-taker.
 Unlike most student affairs professionals, I have to work to build relationships and to be empathetic.
-I don’t pick up on subtle emotional cues, and can be so busy during a meeting or accomplishing a task that my colleagues will have to point out to me that someone was feeling left-out, angered, or even excited about something.
-It’s not that I don’t care, rather I just don’t naturally pick it up.
+I don't pick up on subtle emotional cues and can be so busy during a meeting or accomplishing a task that my colleagues will have to point out to me that someone was feeling left-out, angered, or even excited about something.
+It's not that I don't care, rather I just don't naturally pick it up.

 My point being, I don't exude “motherly love.”
 When my boys would fall down and get hurt during their bumps and bruises years, I was the one cheering about the spectacular fall and telling them that it wasn't that much blood.
 That was me.
 That is the kind of mother I am, the kind of person I am, the kind of Dean of Students I am.